 Custom bleach trays are a great way for you to maintain white teeth and Britesmile® results in the comfort of your own home.
 The process is simple!
 We take impressions of your teeth to make custom fitting bleach trays.
 We will show you how to place the whitening solution into the trays for optimal bleaching results.

 While dental implants may not be thought of as a cosmetic procedure, they help us get to a final cosmetic result.
 So many people we see for cosmetic enhancement have a compromised or weak tooth or teeth.
 We like to give people the option to restore the compromised tooth, occasionally it is necessary to give the option to remove it and place an implant.
+However, there are so many places where you could have this sorted.
+One recommendation would be Dental Implants San Diego just as an example, however, there are others that you could use.
 Often one of the most compromised teeth is an upper front tooth.
 Front teeth are often injured as a child from accidents stemming from sports or falling.
 The upper front teeth often have root canals and posts.
 Both root canaled teeth and teeth with posts may be weaker than implanted teeth.
 It is very common for us to place implants and restore them in the front of the mouth.
 We would love to talk to you about your options for replacing compromised teeth.
 Bridges are still an option for replacing a missing tooth.

 Cosmetic Dentistry FAQs